coneda/kor/README.md

 This shows the entity (also supports media entities) referenced by `id`.
 If you add the `kor-style` attribute, the widget will apply some basic styling.
+However, the styles will always mix with the existing styles on the page so some CSS adjustments might be necessary.

 ### JSON API